emptymalei/emptymalei.github.io/ksp/log/colonization.md

 ### Minmus Base

-After the not-so-successful try of Lythe base, they realized that a minmus base - at least a fuel base - was necessary.
+After the not-so-successful try of Lythe base, they realized that a minmus base, at least a fuel base, was necessary.

 <figure markdown="1">